StanfordVL/bddl/README.md

 # Behavior Domain Definition Language

+**This is the archival copy of BDDL from BEHAVIOR-100 (2021).
+For the BEHAVIOR-1K version of BDDL, visit the BEHAVIOR-1K repository at https://github.com/StanfordVL/BEHAVIOR-1K**

 The Behavior Domain Definition Language (BDDL) is a domain-specific language designed for the Benchmark for Everyday Household Activities in Virtual, Interactive, and ecOlogical enviRonments (BEHAVIOR).

 BDDL is a predicate logic-based language inspired by, but distinct from, the Planning Domain Definition Language [1].
 It defines each BEHAVIOR activity definition as a BDDL `problem`, consisting of of a categorized object list (`:objects`), an initial condition that has only ground literals (`:init`), and a goal condition that is a logical expression (`:goal`).